 1) All banks, lenders, and investors bump your interest rate a little higher when dealing with the Texas a(6)…this means that if you go to refinance your house a couple years down the road after you have gotten a Texas a(6), even if you are just refinancing to lower your rate/payment and taking no cash from the equity, you still get “hit” with a little higher rate

 2) Texas law says that you can not take more than 80% of the equity in your home for cash…this means you are limited to an 80% loan to value on your mortgage.
 If you bought your home 5 years ago and only put down 5%, you likely do not have equity to the extent you could use a Cashout, because you have to have more than 20% equity to start taking cash out.
 The Owelty Lien follows regular lending guidelines and you would be able to refinance in an Owelty.

-3) The transaction for a Texas a(6) is much more turbulent than an Owelty.
-There are waiting periods set into the a(6) and special documentation that doesn’t typically get viewed and included in other loans that are included in the a(6) that when not administered correctly can postpone the closing…better to use a loan officer with extensive Texas lending history rather than an online or TV commercialized lender where they are licensed in Texas but office in another state.
+3) The transaction for a Texas a(6) is much more turbulent than an Owelty Lien.
+There are mandatory waiting periods set into the a(6) statute and special documentation that doesn’t typically get viewed and included in other loans that are included in the a(6).
+When not administered correctly this can postpone the closing…better to use a loan officer with extensive Texas lending history rather than an online or TV commercialized lender where they are licensed in Texas but office in another state.

 If you would like to learn more how an Owelty Lien might work for you, contact us at 469-556-1185.
 Geni Manning and one of our 'Certified Divorce Lending Specialist' will assist you.